 Berta at Couchslobs picks her three favorite shows of the season.
 Her comments about Paul are right on!
 [This blog posting is no longer available].

 Also I’ve read in some places how Byrne’s character Paul Weston is described as McDreamy.
 Bishes – please!
 Yes Gabriel Byrne is a very handsome man (I’ve always been particularly fond of the Irish so I might be biased).
 And he happens to play a doctor.
 But any and all similarities end there.
-Paul Weston is far, far, FAR more complex character then any we have ever seen on Grey’s Anatomy.
+Paul Weston is a far, far, FAR more complex character then any we have ever seen on Grey’s Anatomy.
 Even back in the day when it didn’t suck.
 Why this need to dumb it down and hype it up to get people to watch?
 It is good, it will stand on it’s own and hopefully we will get another season.

 Absolutely!
 So, let’s say Hail and Farewell to Season Three of In Treatment and offer a toast to the possibility of Season Four!